Episcopal Diocese of Maryland: History

 The diocese has been divided twice.
 First in 1868, the Eastern Shore counties of Maryland became the Diocese of Easton, causing the Diocese of Maryland to no longer have all of Maryland.
 Then in 1895, the District of Columbia and adjacent (and increasingly suburban) Montgomery and Prince George's, along with southern Maryland's Charles and St. Mary's counties became the Diocese of Washington.

 On March 29, 2008, Eugene Taylor Sutton was elected as the 14th bishop of the diocese; the first African-American to serve in that capacity was consecrated June 28, 2008.
 In 2014, Heather Cook was the first woman elected to become a bishop in the diocese and she was consecrated as suffragan to Sutton.
 However, she was placed on administrative leave at the end of 2014 after involvement in a traffic fatality in north Baltimore.
 Cook was charged with drunk driving, texting while driving, and leaving the scene of the crime, in addition to vehicular manslaughter.
 On January 22, 2015, the standing committee of the diocese requested that Cook resign her position.
 This was followed by the Presiding Bishop, Katharine Jefferts Schori, placing formal restrictions on Cook preventing her from presenting herself as an ordained minister of the Episcopal Church.
 On May 1, 2015, Jefferts Schori announced that both she and the Diocese of Maryland had accepted Cook's resignation as a bishop and as an employee of the diocese.
 Moreover, both parties reached an accord where Cook received a "Sentence of Disposition" which stripped Cook of her ordained status.

 The Diocese of Maryland currently has 117 congregations (12 are missions, 10 are parishes and the rest are separate congregations), and membership of more than 44,200.
 The bishop's seat is at the Cathedral of the Incarnation on University Parkway, between North Charles Street and St. Paul Street in north Baltimore, near the neighborhoods of Roland Park, Guilford and Charles Village.

+Coat of arms

+The arms of the diocese were designed by Pierre de Chaignon la Rose and were officially adopted at the 133rd diocesan convention in 1916.
+They consist of a counterchanged Cross of St George, representing the ancestral Church of England; a canton of Lord Baltimore's arms, representing Maryland; and a pheon or arrowhead, taken from the arms of Bishop Claggett.

 Bishops

 The following have served as Bishop of Maryland:

+On 25 March 2023 the Rev. Canon Carrie Schofield-Broadbent was elected bishop coadjutor.
+She succeeded the Rt.
+Rev. Eugene Sutton as Bishop of Maryland upon his retirement in 2024 and became the first woman to serve in that role.